eyes and hour

 Thanks so much, Jack!
 I really appreciate your compliments!
 I use only free-range eggs from Hokkaido! 🙂

-Yasuhiko Takasaki
+3. Yasuhiko Takasaki says

 Your new recipe The McAllister Roll looks delicious.
 The idea fusing Japanese and Western food style is good, especially the combination of egg and blueberry is unique.
 Traditional Japanese tamagoyaki which you can find at susi restaurant is made with the combination of egg, bonito soup, suger and rice wine.